STARTERtallinn

 Let’s discuss progress, problems, plans with supervisors.

-April 23th, 23:59: Deadline for the draft one-pager (preparations for the pitch-training)
+October 29th, 23:59: Deadline for the draft one-pager (preparations for the pitch-training)

-April 24th, 17.00-19.30: Perfect Pitching – How to present your idea?
+October 30th, 17.00-19.30: Perfect Pitching – How to present your idea?

-Workshop by: Mayri Tiido
+Workshop by: Kadri Tammai

 How to present your idea to people who don’t know you?
 How to win them over and make them allies, clients or investors?
 Why is communicating your idea important?
 What are the common pitfalls and how to conquer them?

-May 01st, 23:59: Deadline for submitting the one-pager
+October 30th, 23:59: Deadline for submitting the one-pager

 Time to present your idea to the jury.
 Prepare your one-pager and upload to the Google folder (instructions directly to participants via e-mail).

-May 15th, 17.00-19.30: Preliminary rounds and Feedback
+November 06th and 07th, 17.00-19.30: Preliminary rounds and Feedback

-Venue: room A543, Astra Building, Tallinn University (address: Narva mnt 29, Tallinn)
+Venue: room A543, Astra building, Tallinn University (address: Narva mnt 29, Tallinn)

 All teams introduce their business idea and team in front of the jury.